andrba/hungryform/README.md

 }
 ```

 If the dependency is resolved positively it makes the element visible.
-Otherwise the element will be hidden and not required.
+Otherwise the element will be hidden with all its validation rules omited.
 It is allowed to use element names or params keys as parameters inside expressions.

 ```ruby
 HungryForm::Form.new do